botletics/SIM7000-LTE-Shield/README.md

 The LTE Shield uses SIMCOM's SIM7000-series LTE modules which are low-power 4G LTE modules that support the new LTE CAT-M NB-IoT technology and also have integrated GNSS (GPS,GLONASS and BeiDou/Compass, Galileo, QZSS standards) for location tracking.
 NB-IoT is achieved with the different versions, namely the SIM7000E, SIM7000C, and SIM7000E-N modules.
 To use the LTE Shield, simply plug the shield into an Arduino, attach a LiPo battery to power the cellular module, insert a compatible SIM card, attach the LTE/GNSS antenna, and you're good to go!

 Check out the [comprehensive wiki](https://github.com/botletics/LTE-Shield/wiki)!
-(Note: still under development)
+(Note: still under development) You can also use [this Instructables](https://www.instructables.com/id/LTE-NB-IoT-Shield-for-Arduino/) if that works better for you!

 All PCB design files and hardware are released under the [Creative Commons Attribution Share Alike 4.0 license](https://choosealicense.com/licenses/cc-by-sa-4.0/).